Coherence of statistics 2023 to 2024

 You can contact the team by emailing Equalities@ons.gov.uk.

-The ONS will continue working with colleagues across the Government Statistical Service (GSS) to address prioritised equalities data gaps identified by the IDTF in a coherent way.
-This work will be informed by the National Statistician’s Inclusive Data Advisory Committee (NSIDAC) and the Future Population and Migration Statistics Programme (FPMS).
+We plan to continue working with colleagues across the Government Statistical Service (GSS) to address prioritised equalities data gaps identified by the IDTF in a coherent way.
+This work will be informed by the National Statistician’s Inclusive Data Advisory Committee (NSIDAC).

 Further information